-All reviews included placebo as a pre-specified comparator, and two reviews considered placebo as the only comparator (Saragiotto 2016, Urquhart 2008).
-The second most common comparator was other pharmacological interventions (5/7, 71% reviews) (Chaparro 2013, Enthoven 2016, Santos 2015, van der Gaag 2020, van Tulder 2003) followed by other non-pharmacological interventions (2/7, 29% reviews) (Enthoven 2016, van der Gaag 2020).
+All reviews included placebo as a prespecified comparator, and two reviews considered placebo as the only comparator (Saragiotto 2016; Urquhart 2008).
+Five reviews used other pharmacological interventions as a comparator (Chaparro 2013; Enthoven 2016; Santos 2015; Van der Gaag 2020; Van Tulder 2003).
+Two reviews used non-pharmacological interventions (Enthoven 2016; Van der Gaag 2020).

-We found that most reviews were unable to report across all of their pre-planned comparisons and outcomes because of a lack of adequate data.
-In addition to a lack of data, heterogeneity in reported outcomes and comparisons limited the ability for reviews to conduct all pre-planned meta-analyses (7/7, 100% reviews) (Chaparro 2013, Enthoven 2016, Santos 2015, Saragiotto 2016, Urquhart 2008, van Tulder 2003, van der Gaag 2020), subgroup analyses (5/7, 71% reviews) (Chaparro 2013, Enthoven 2016, Saragiotto 2016, van Tulder 2003), and inspection of small study bias using funnel plots (2/7, 29% reviews) (Chaparro 2013, Enthoven 2016).
+We found that most reviews were unable to report across all of their preplanned comparisons and outcomes because of a lack of adequate data.
+In addition to a lack of data, heterogeneity in reported outcomes and comparisons limited the ability for all seven reviews to conduct all pre-planned meta-analyses.
+Five reviews could not complete subgroup analyses due to heterogeneity (Chaparro 2013; Enthoven 2016; Santos 2015; Saragiotto 2016; Van Tulder 2003), and two reviews could not inspect for small study bias using funnel plots (Chaparro 2013; Enthoven 2016).